A pilot retreat was held in Saddleworth, Greater Manchester on 26-28 August 2016 and I offered the below:

 - Seeing the beauty of Saddleworth that I love

-2 day package: bed and breakfast rooms, all meals except Friday and Saturday evening meals, cycling off road by an expert, with bikes, helmet hire included, running coaching, organised Nordic walk in the hills, Iyengar yoga and personal time, enjoyment with new friends, group conversations.
-Knowledge and guidance from experts teaching any classes or techniques.
+2 day package: bed and breakfast rooms, all meals except Friday and Saturday evening meals, cycling off road by a coach, with bikes, helmet hire included, jogging coaching, organised Nordic walk in the hills, Iyengar yoga and personal time, enjoyment with new friends, group conversations.
+Knowledge and guidance from experts teaching classes or techniques.

 I hope I can provide: